boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Reference:
 : This-Document

-## Operational Considerations

-If an implementation determines that it includes an extension header that it does no support, then the exact observed code of that extension header will be echoed in the ipv6ExtensionHeaderCount IE ({{sec-v6count}}).
-How an implementation disambiguates between unknown upper-layer protocols vs. extension headers is not IPFIX-specific.
-Readers may refer, for example, to {{Section 2.2 of ?RFC8883}} for a behavior of an intermediate nodes that encounters an unknown Next Header type.
-It is out of the scope of this document to discuss those considerations.

-The ipv6ExtensionHeadersLimit IE ({{sec-v6limit}}) may or may not be present when the ipv6ExtensionHeadersChainLength IE ({{sec-v6aggr}}) is also present as these IEs are targeting distinct properties of extension headers handling.

 # Information Elements for TCP Options {#sec-tcp}

 The definition of the tcpOptions IE is updated in {{?I-D.ietf-opsawg-ipfix-fixes}} to address some of the issues listed in {{sec-tcp-issues}}.
 Because some of these limitations can't be addressed by simple updates to tcpOptions, this section specifies a set of new Information Elements to address all the tcpOptions limitations.